babsonnexus/stream-link-manager-for-channels/README.md

 [![image](https://github.com/user-attachments/assets/0100b998-f9ea-46f8-8baa-59213d398cd3)](https://www.youtube.com/watch?v=5qm_2pU1h1c)

+Non-Channels DVR users can still use SLM to keep track of their programs and what services they are available on.
+See the information below to disable the integration into Channels DVR and switch to "Solo Edition".

 ## Playlist Manager [PLM]
-There are a lot of fantastic methods for integrating [custom stations](https://getchannels.com/custom-channels/) into Channels DVR, especially from FAST and similar providers like [Pluto](https://github.com/jgomez177/pluto-for-channels), [Plex](https://github.com/jgomez177/plex-for-channels), [Tubi](https://github.com/jgomez177/tubi-for-channels), [Samsung TV+](https://github.com/matthuisman/samsung-tvplus-for-channels), [ESPN+, NFL+](https://github.com/m0ngr31/EPlusTV), and [plenty more](https://getchannels.com/community/)!
+There are a lot of fantastic methods for integrating [custom linear stations](https://getchannels.com/custom-channels/) into Channels DVR and some other services, especially from FAST and similar providers like [Pluto](https://github.com/jgomez177/pluto-for-channels), [Plex](https://github.com/jgomez177/plex-for-channels), [Tubi](https://github.com/jgomez177/tubi-for-channels), [Samsung TV+](https://github.com/matthuisman/samsung-tvplus-for-channels), [ESPN+, NFL+](https://github.com/m0ngr31/EPlusTV), and [plenty more](https://getchannels.com/community/)!
 The problem is, they require a fair bit of maintenance.
 For instance, there are [whole](https://community.getchannels.com/t/changes-in-channel-lineups/36494) [threads](https://community.getchannels.com/t/2024-channel-lineup-changes-non-us-services/41159) and [tools](https://github.com/mjitkop/Channels-DVR-Monitor-Channel-Lineups) dedicated just to keeping track of which stations have been added and removed.
 And that doesn't even get into the redundancy of when each of these services have the same stations, but you have to decide which one you want to put in your [Channel Collection](https://getchannels.com/docs/channels-dvr-server/how-to/channel-collections) before it inevitably disappears without you knowing it and not realizing you need to put a replacement in its spot.

-Enter **Playlist Manager**, a custom add-on for **Streaming Library Manager for Channels**!
+Enter **Playlist Manager**, a custom add-on for **Streaming Library Manager**!

 ![image](https://github.com/user-attachments/assets/63754633-2d19-41fa-a0aa-457c164c3d4c)